Bright-ship-it/MautamuTuu/README.md

 <br></br>

 ## Contributors :
-This project is owned by Wilbright Luminzu, a Hustler.. and a Software engineer student at Moringa School.
+This project is owned by Wilbright Luminzu, a Hustler.. and a Software Engineering student at Moringa School.

 ### Contant Info :
 My contact; <br>